wolfgang-werner/lexoffice-go-api/README.md

 After you have successfully logged in, just go to https://app.lexoffice.de/settings/#/public-api to create your API key, attached to your instance and valid for 24 months.

+You can find the vendor explanation for this [in the cookbook](https://developers.lexoffice.io/cookbooks/public-api/#lexoffice-api-kochbuch-public-api-first-steps).

 This module needs this API key to connect.
 You'll provide the API key as an environment variable or in an .env file (you can also hard-code it in your project if you dare).